pmalan/openshift-kubeflow/README.md

 ## Overview

-This repo is owned by the [Manifests Working Group](https://github.com/kubeflow/community/blob/master/wg-manifests/charter.md).
+This repo is copy of the https://github.com/kubeflow/manifests/tree/v1.5-branch .
 If you are a contributor authoring or editing the packages please see [Best Practices](./docs/KustomizeBestPractices.md).

 The Kubeflow Manifests repository is organized under three (3) main directories, which include manifests for installing: